Palaquium majas

-Palaquium majas is a tree in the family Sapotaceae.
+Palaquium majas is a species of tree in the family Sapotaceae.
 The specific epithet majas is from the Dayak word for the orang-utan of Borneo, referring to the brownish indumentum.

 Description

 Palaquium majas grows up to 24 m tall.
 The bark is brown.
 Inflorescences bear up to eight flowers.
 The fruits are ellipsoid or round, up to 2 cm long.

 Distribution and habitat

 Palaquium majas is endemic to Borneo.
 Its habitat is lowland mixed dipterocarp forest from sea level to 550 m altitude.